Skerwe/generator-game-generic/generators/app/templates/README.md

 # Game Development Project Structure

-The basic structure for a game development project.
-These folders organize the project in a logical structure based on resource type.
+A practical folder structure for your next game development project.
+These folders organize your game project in a logical structure based on resource type.

 ## About